ai-asif/Coursera-CNN/README.md

 # Coursera-CNN
 Introductory Convolutional Neural Network for Solving Computer Vision Problems.
 The course assignments from Coursera course Convolutional Neural Network offered by DeepLearning.ai and Professor Andrew Ng.

+The datasets used in these projects are hosted in HDFS.

 This repository contains three projects on Convolutional Neural Network.
 The projects are implemented using Jupyter Notebook with Python3.